-But they weren’t ready to give up on their dream, and soon enough, they found a modest 1928-built Spanish bungalow in Long Beach that they locked down in 2018.
+They weren’t ready to give up on their dream and, soon enough, they found a modest 1928-built Spanish bungalow in Long Beach that they locked down in 2018.

 While the property itself was in dire need of upgrades, Laura saw the potential and was determined to breathe new life into the century-old residence.